Discover the approach of functional medicine to Acne to solve it for good.

-Stress causes rises in cortisol, which is a natural response in the short term.
-However, chronic stress can create consistently high levels of cortisol which needs to come from somewhere, and might be preferentially manufactured at the expense of progesterone.
-So stress can contribute to oestrogen:progesterone imbalances, by causing a low progesterone state (23).
+Stress causes a rise in cortisol, which is a natural response in the short term.
+However, chronic stress can create consistently high levels of cortisol which needs to come from somewhere and might be preferentially manufactured at the expense of progesterone.
+So stress can contribute to oestrogen: progesterone imbalances, by causing a low progesterone state (23).

 Melbourne Functional Medicine practitioner Rebecca Hughes explains the role of stress in acne:

 Why gut health can influence your acne

 Beyond constipation leading to hormonal imbalances, other gut-related factors can contribute to the production of acne.